tombresee/Pyscript_Examination/index.md

 **The Process:**

-1. Add the exact css stylesheet below
+1. Add the exact css stylesheet href link below
 2. Add the exact script .js reference below
 3. Just write your code as if you were in any other IDE...